What is the Child Sales Tax Rebate?

 If a claimant is divorced, legally separated, or filed a federal income tax return separate from their spouse for the 2017 tax year, who can claim the rebate for their child?

-The person that claimed the child as a dependent on his or her 2017 federal income tax return may claim the rebate for the child.
+The person that was eligible to claim the child as a dependent on his or her 2017 federal income tax return may claim the rebate for the child.
 Only one person may claim the rebate for that child.

 Is a child that was born in 2017 a qualified child?